cardano-foundation/CIPs/CIP-0118/README.md

 At the ledger level, a validation zone:

-- Is a new top-level element (an alternative to a transaction)
+- Is the new top-level element (normal transactions are just a zone containing one transaction)
 - Contains a sequence of transactions (not zones, there is no point nesting them)
 - Carries no further data beyond this
 - Triggers a special mode of validation for the transactions within (see “validating a zone” below)